cidles/poio-api/doc/elan.rst

 Elan Handler
 ************

-This is the documentation how the Elan files are parsed in Python Library Poio API.
+This is the documentation how the Elan files are handled in Python Library Poio API.

 Introduction
 ============